suflorcita/UNSAMPETQuantificationTools/README.md

 Please follow the installation instructions provided by the developers for these tools.

+On line 300, update the variable from "ANTs_path" to refer to "antsRegistrationSyN.sh" script

 ## Python libraries requirements

 This project relies on several Python libraries for its operation.
 Make sure you have these libraries installed in your Python environment: